 - Aloha Isle Refreshments serving the legendary Dole Whips.

 - Jungle Navigation Co.
-Ltd. Skipper Canteen based on the Jungle Cruise this new restaurant is becoming a favourite.
+Ltd. Skipper Canteen based on the Jungle Cruise this new restaurant is becoming a Modern Life is Good Favorite.

 - Sunshine Tree Terrace serving citrus swirl